ostrebko/car_clf/readme.md

 ## Summary

-<p>This application allows to carry out a multi-class classification of the car model by image.
-Classification is carried out according to the following 10 classes: "Lada Priora", "Ford Focus", "Lada 2114", "Lada 2107", "Lada Niva", "Lada Kalina", "Lada 2109", "Volkswagen Passat", "Lada 21099".
-The application presents a notebook for training a model.
-The basic idea for preparing a notebook is to take a pre-trained model and retrain it to perform the task of classifying a car by image.</p><br>
+<p>This application allows to carry out of a multi-class classification of the car model by image.
+Classification is performed for the following 10 classes: "Lada Priora", "Ford Focus", "Lada 2114", "Lada 2107", "Lada Niva", "Lada Kalina", "Lada 2109", "Volkswagen Passat", "Lada 21099".
+The application presents a notebook for training a model with following basic idea: is to take a pre-trained model and retrain it to perform the task of classifying a car by image.</p><br>

 ## Contents